 Music

-The children have music classes weekly.
-The classes are exposed to different styles of music, rhythm, instruments, and much more in a fun and interactive setting.
-At Mulberry, we feel that music should be fun and engaging while children learn through singing, movement activities, and exposure to new instruments and sounds.
+Children at Mulberry School enjoy weekly music classes that introduce them to various styles of music, rhythms, instruments, and more in a fun and interactive setting.
+We believe that music should be enjoyable and engaging, allowing children to learn through singing, movement activities, and exposure to new instruments and sounds.

 Field Trips

-Mulberry stresses the importance of connecting students with experiences beyond the walls of our school building.
-Some recent field experiences include:
+At Mulberry, we emphasize the importance of connecting students with experiences beyond the walls of our school.
+Some of our recent field experiences include:

 • Gymnastic’s Etc.